oluyalireuben/ESms/README.md

    - Select recipients or groups from your contact list.
    - Hit send to deliver your messages instantly.

-4. **Schedule Messages:**
-   - Use the scheduling feature to plan messages for future delivery.
-   - Set the date and time for your messages to be sent automatically.

 ## Who Can Benefit from SMS Features?